 Enjoy the fun of Hispanic holidays and festivals by having everyone in the family choose a different country and a festival or holiday its people celebrate, learn some facts about it, and then share with the rest of the family!
 Play the music, share the customs, and naturally, try making some of the typical dishes made for those celebrations.

 A couple of examples of holidays to learn about are Cinco de Mayo and Dia de Los Muertos (Day of the Dead).
 Some of the foods you would find at Cinco de Mayo festivals are tacos and Mexican street corn so you could give these tasty recipes a try: Grilled Chicken Tacos with Brown Rice Salsa or Grilled Street Corn and Rice.
+Or alternatively, you could also try making this classic authentic-tasting Arroz Rojo recipe with Mahatma® White Rice.

 Although it is a more elaborate recipe, a popular dish served at traditional Dia de Los Muertos celebrations is mole so if you’re ready to challenge your cooking skills, give this Green Mole with Grouper a try.